kinverarity1/oracle-sde-to-qgis/README.md

 Messy notes for getting data from Oracle with SDE geometries into QGIS (on Windows).

 You have an Oracle database.
-It stories geometries in ArcSDE format.
+It stores geometries in ArcSDE format.
 You want to read the tables in QGIS.
 You may or may not be running Windows.
 These notes may be helpful to you.

 ## Step 0 - make sure you have Oracle libraries installed